eternal-f1ame/Anubis/README.md

 ### Annotating Images

-1. Right-click an image file and choose **Annotate Image with AnnoVis**.
+1. **Quick Annotation**: Right-click an image file and choose **Annotate Image with AnnoVis**.
-2. **Select a project** from the list (or create a new one) - this step always appears to ensure you're working with the correct project.
+   - This uses your current active project if you have one
+   - Only shows project selection if you don't have an active project
+2. **Select Different Project**: Right-click an image file and choose **Annotate Image with AnnoVis (Select Project)**.
+   - Always shows project selection to let you switch projects
 3. The annotation interface will open based on your project type:
    - **Object Detection**: Canvas with drawing tools for bounding boxes
    - **Image Classification**: Label selection interface with confidence scoring